What Happens If My Car Gets Hit By Somebody Who Doesn’t Have Insurance?

 What Is An Uninsured Driver?

-An uninsured driver is someone who is driving a car without carrying the minimum mandatory coverage.
-In Nova Scotia, it is illegal to drive without insurance.
 There are some serious penalties and fines for any driver caught without insurance.
 The penalty for the first offence is around $2000 to $4000, increasing to $3000 up to $5000 for additional offences.
 There could also be license suspensions and the uninsured vehicle could be impounded for ninety days.

 What If I Am Injured By An Uninsured Driver?

 Under the Nova Scotia Insurance Act, every car insurance policy includes coverage for damages caused by an uninsured or unidentified driver.
 This part of the policy is referred to as Section D. Under this section of the policy, your insurance provider will pay your claim for injuries or a loss caused by an uninsured driver or an unidentified driver (hit and run accident).
-The minimum Section D coverage limit for Nova Scotia policyholders is $500,000.
+As of 2024, The minimum Section D coverage limit for Nova Scotia policyholders is $500,000.
 Section D coverage only takes effect if no claim can be made against the at-fault driver’s insurance policy.

 Injuries